ceramicnetwork/.github/OVERVIEW.md

 ## Summary
-[**Ceramic**](http://ceramic.network) is a peer-to-peer network for smart documents.
-The Ceramic protocol allows anyone to permissionlessly manage dynamic content on the internet.
+[**Ceramic**](http://ceramic.network) is a peer-to-peer platform for building decentralized applications using smart documents.
+The Ceramic protocol allows anyone to permissionlessly manage dynamic content on the internet in a secure, collaborative, and trust-minimized manner.
 For a more technical overview, see [Ceramic Technical Specification](https://github.com/ceramicnetwork/specs).

 ## Abstract
-Ceramic aims to provide a new framework for managing any type of information on the internet.
+The Ceramic platform allows anyone to securely manage dynamic content in a trust-minimized, peer-to-peer way.
+Ceramic is a new framework for managing any type of information on the internet that eliminates the need to rely on servers in order to guarantee the state of your information.

+Consists of two main components:

 *Smart Documents* is a specification for creating and interacting with smart documents.
 Smart documents provide developers with a decentralized way of managing individual units of dynamic content in a way that hasn't been possble before.
 Smart documents allow content to be programmed, strictly ordered, etc. In a way, smart documents allow for programmable content in the same way that smart contracts allowed for programmable for money.